SugarXD/AmiiboLookup/README.md

 # AmiiboLookup
-A website with description of amiibo bonus per game.
+A website that lists amiibo functionality by game.